kazumakano/pdr.py/README.md

-# step_pdr.py
+# simple_pdr.py
-This is Python module to estimate subject's position with step detection based pedestrian dead reckoning.
+This is Python module to estimate subject's position with pedestrian dead reckoning based on step detection and integral.

 ## Usage
 ### main.py